WhatsApp Accounts structure

 The WhatsApp Business Account ID (or WABA ID) is shown in the WhatsApp Accounts page:

-You can see the phone numbers that are registered under a specific WhatsApp Account directly from your Business Manager:
+If you created your account via Embedded Signup, you can see the phone numbers that are registered under a specific WhatsApp Account directly from your Business Manager:

 In this page, you will be able to see the status of this number.

-To add a new phone number in a WhatsApp Business API account, please do not use the Facebook Business Manager.
+To add a new phone number in a WhatsApp Business API account, please do not use the Meta Business Manager.
 This setup will not work.
 A new WhatsApp Business API number should always be added from the 360 Client Hub dashboard.